RenderKit/embree/doc/src/compilation.md

   compiler shipped with Intel(R) oneAPI from https://www.intel.com/content/www/us/en/developer/articles/tool/oneapi-standalone-components.html#dpcpp-cpp

++ `EMBREE_DPCPP_AOT_DEVICES`: Selects a list of Xe GPU devices for ahead of time (AOT) compilation of GPU code.
+Possible values are either, "none" which enables only just in time (JIT) compilation, or specifying one of the Embree supported Xe GPUs for AOT compilation:

+  * dg2         : Xe HPG devices
+  * XE_HPG_CORE : Xe HPG devices
+  * pvc         : Xe HPC devices
+  * XE_HPC_CORE : Xe HPC devices

+  One can also specify multiple Xe devices separated by comma to compile ahead of time for multiple devices, e.g. "dg2,pvc".
+When enabling AOT compilation for one or multiple Xe devices, JIT compilation will always additionaly be enabled in case the code is started on a device no code is precompiled for.

+  Execute "ocloc compile --help" for more details of possible devices to pass.
+Embree is only supported on Xe HPG/HPC and newer devices.

 + `EMBREE_STATIC_LIB`: Builds Embree as a static library (OFF by default).
 Further multiple static libraries are generated for the different ISAs selected (e.g. `embree4.a`, `embree4_sse42.a`,